ps-zita/2i-combotrials/README.md

 # SF3 Second Impact - Combo Trials

-This is trial combos for SF3 Second Impact.
+This is a trial combo mod for SF3 Second Impact.
 Follow the instructions below to download and run the trial.

 ## How to use